lungstudio/dispatch-windows-poc/README.md

   the possibilty that a driver would pick this order, between 0 and 1
 - DRIVER_POLL_INTERVAL:
   how frequent a driver checks the order list
+- DRIVER_PICK_MAX_DELAY:
+  the maximum time the driver will delay picking after polling

 Locust configs:
 - `min_wait` & `max_wait`: